 - It is speed.
 As far as speed is concerned, Go is comparable to the C languages.
 This makes it very useful for things like website development.

 - Its ease of use.
 However, unlike the C languages, Go is very easy to use.
 Its code it logical, and it is easy to picture what a block of code will do before you run it.

 Add in the security aspect and you have a language that appears to be here to stay.

 If you would like to dabble in Go – either as your first language or as one to add to your developer’s toolbox – there are plenty of online courses to choose from.
 Look for a reliable course provider, who has a good reputation, and who offers good learning support.

 Ahh, Python.
 One of the oldest and most popular programming languages of all time, Python has made our list of the top programming languages due to its versatility and multiple use cases.
 Recent surveys have ranked it as the most wanted and third most loved programming language, which suggests that it deserves its spot on our list.

 Python is very popular when it comes to the Sciences, particularly within data analysis fields.
 It is relatively simple to write a new scientific program using Python.
 This makes it a must-learn language for people like researchers and lab assistants.

 However, it is also used to develop things like web apps and APIs, and it is very compatible with other languages.
 Python is arguably the best coding language to learn, especially if you don’t work in a specific programming field.
 You will find it very easy to learn if you already know another language, but it is still a great language for beginners.
 Python is the most popular language taught in schools.

-If you feel like Python could be useful to you, check out the Learn Python Basics course on BitDegree.
+If you feel like Python could be useful to you, check out the Interactive Python course on BitDegree.

 Kotlin recently ranked as the second most loved language in the world – behind cult-favorite Rust.
 It has also received ongoing official support from both Android Studio and Google, giving it an instant tick as one of the top programming languages to learn.